CIOSC/CAS-Digital-Credentials/README.md

 This repo is intended to provide the context of a prototype conformity assessment scheme for which the technical specification may be applied.

 This project is managed by the [Standards Council of Canada](https://www.scc.ca/) and has many opportunties for involvement of government bodies, standards development organizations, certification bodies, and developers of digital credentials and digital trust products and services.

+---
+Interested in contributing?
+Here is a great resource on [Open Source](https://opensource.guide/)